Music AI tools for live performance in 2026

 What is missing from most music AI workflows?

 Most workflows stop at audio creation.
-They do not solve how the live visual layer reacts to the set or how the show output becomes promotion after the event.
+They do not solve the live visual layer or the content loop after the performance.